Skip to main content

 We recommend a dual-action approach for organic substrates: utilizing wheat's natural enzymes alongside a high-density activated carbon additive for maximum molecular neutralization.

-Can I switch my cat from crystal cat litter to wheat cat litter?
+Can I mix crystal cat litter with wheat cat litter?